jlimsy/api-test/README.md

-# The Daily Commit

-An application that allows you to obtain news from various sources, filter by language,
+# Babel Bites

+An application for bite-size news and a text translator for aspiring polyglots.

 ## Features

-Filter
+- Filter for news based on country and language
+- Highlight words and phrases with option to translate into various languages
+- Highlight words and phrases to post your own comments
+- Translator page
+- Commentary page to post your comments (CRUD)

+## Wireframe

+### Pages

+- Homepage
+- News Page
+- Translation Page
-Highlight - Annotation
+- Commentary Page
-Multilingual translation of words - Dictionary API Wireframe

 ## Icebox